shifanul/Twitter-Clone-Project/README.md

 # Twitter project

-This project asks you to create a Twitter clone, "Critter":
+This project was to recreate a Twitter, "Critter":
 ---
 ## Twitter crash course
 Twitter is a social network/"micro-blogging" platform.
 You must be registered to post, but tweets are public and can be seen by non-registered users.
 Every twitter user chooses a username, often called a "handle".
 Conventionally, the handle is prefixed with an "@" symbol (eg. `@misswhatever`).